Deploy Kubernetes Resources using Terraform

 1. Go to the official Terraform download page.

-2. On the download page, select your operating system (Windows, macOS, or Linux).
+2. On the Terraform download page, choose the package for your operating system: Windows, macOS, or Linux.

 3. Click on the appropriate download link for your platform.
 The Terraform binary will be downloaded as a zip file.